Board and co-participation

 Campus The Hague Career Event

-You will be notified via your study programme website and Career Service email about further career preparation activities.
+You will receive emails and Brightspace announcements about these career preparation activities.
 We hope to see you at one of our online or offline events!

 Visit the Leiden University Career Zone to access online personality tests, labour market information, the Leiden University Job Portal and more.